Open-Archypelago/Archypelago/propositions/architecture-challenge/Architecture-Challenge.md

 1. [Key stakeholders](https://github.com/Open-Archypelago/Archypelago/tree/main/building-blocks/stakeholders) (20 - 60 minutes)
 1. [Enterprise Architect Contribution](https://github.com/Open-Archypelago/Archypelago/tree/main/building-blocks/Architect-Value) (10 - 20 minutes)

-If the challenge is complex or the attendees are not familiar with it then the duraction will be longer.
+If the challenge is complex or the attendees are not familiar with it then the duration will be longer.

 ### Total duration - 2 to 6 hours (including breaks)